cklim83/launch_school/notes/04_ls170_171/09_tcp.md

 As TCP tracks lost segments for retransmission.
 If the **rate of retransmission is high**, it knows the network is congested and **reduce the size of transmission window**.

+## Advantages of TCP
+- It guarantees message delivery through message acknowledgement and retransmission
+- It guarantees message delivery order
+- It has built-in congestion avoidance (i.e. network) and flow-control (recipient) mechanisms

 ## Disadvantages of TCP
 - TCP connection incur a **latency overhead** due to 3-way handshake